DaveJamieson/calculator/README.md

 # Calculator

+My first JavaScript Project!!

 A simple calculator application built with vanilla JavaScript, HTML, and CSS.
 This project allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

 <a href='https://davejamieson.github.io/calculator/'>Try It Out Here!!</a>
+Don't try it with decimals or percentages though 🤭 These may added in a future update 😎

 <img src='./assets/img/Calculator.png' alt='Calculator'>